 An easy recipe for Instant Pot Black Eyed Pea Soup that comes together in under an hour with collard greens, andouille sausage and fresh veggies.

 - 16 ounces black eyed peas, dried

 - 1 yellow onion diced

 - 1 tsp lemon pepper seasoning

 - 12 ounces chopped Andouille sausage

 - Put dried black-eyed peas in a container and cover in water, 1 inch higher than the beans and allow to soak overnight.

 - The next day, drain the beans, rinse and place in the pot of an electric pressure cooker.
-Add in chopped onion, chopped carrots, bouillon, caraway, garlic powder, seasoned salt, Sriracha, paprika, balsamic vinegar, oil and water.
+Add in chopped onion, chopped carrots, bouillon, caraway, garlic salt, lemon pepper seasoning, hot sauce, paprika, balsamic vinegar and water.
 Set pressure cooker at 6 minutes on high and allow to cook.